samal-rasmussen/png-validator/README.md

 Usage
 ---

+Png Validator is built both as a cjs and es bundle, so you can use it in the backend and frontend.

-This library exposes a single function `pngValidator` that takes a single parameter, which is a Uint8Array with the raw Png file data.
-It will throw an error if the files is _not_ valid.
+There is only a single function exposed called `pngValidator` that takes a single parameter, which is a Uint8Array with the raw Png file data.
+It will throw an error if the file is _not_ valid.

 ```
+// node
+const pngValidator = require('png-validator');
+// browser / bundler
+import { pngValidator } from 'png-validator';

 try {
 	pngValidator(buffer);
 	// success